miyagawa/plack-handbook/en/02_hello_world.md

         return [ 200, [ 'Content-Type' => 'text/plain' ], [ 'Hello World' ] ];
     };

-A PSGI application is a Perl subroutine reference (a coderef) and is usually referenced as `$app` (it could be named anything else obviously).
+A PSGI application is a Perl subroutine reference (a coderef) and is usually referenced as `$app` (it could be named anything obviously).
 It takes exactly one argument `$env` (which is not used in this code) and returns an array ref containing status, headers, and body.
 That's it.

 Save this code in a file named `hello.psgi` and then use the plackup command to run it: